WebOrigami/docs/src/eg/intro.md

 THIS IS A TEXT FILE.
 ```

-## Rendering a graph
+## Explorable graphs

-`eg` is generally useful as a way to invoke JavaScript from the shell, but it's especially good at dealing with graphs. `eg` is specifically designed for working with _explorable graphs_: a type of graph that can tell you what's in it, and can be either synchronous or asynchronous.
+`eg` is generally useful as a way to invoke JavaScript from the shell, but it's especially good at dealing with graphs.
+More specifically, `eg` is designed to work with _explorable graphs_: a type of graph that can tell you what's in it, and can be either synchronous or asynchronous.
 Many common data structures can be represented as explorable graphs.

 Let's start with a simple YAML file: